 Monitoring with reference to and update of the monitoring table.
 One SQL statement can read/write numerical data of up to 10 digits.
 SQL statements executed for the monitor table are of (update/select) type.

 If a monitor table is automatically created at the start of monitoring, the SQL statement (create/insert) is executed for the monitor table.
-An error is recognized if:

-(1) An error message is sent in response to a database connection or SQL statement message

-- (2) The written data is not the same as the read data - Level 3 (create/drop table each time)
+- (1) An error message is sent in response to a database connection or SQL statement message - (2) The written data is not the same as the read data - Level 3 (create/drop table each time)